sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

     code values.yaml
     ```

-9. Search for the `image` definition and update the values so that they match the following:
+9. Search for the `image` definition and update the values so that they match the following (remember to replace [LOGINSERVER]):

     ```yaml
     image: